 - 35mm plus 85mm with the f1.4 aperture or their budget f1.8 versions (which are pretty good actually, especially the Nikon ones)

 - 24mm f1.4 plus 50mm f1.4 if you like to get close to your subjects or their budget versions plus alternatively 85mm lens for portraits and close-ups.
-This option requires from the photographer to get really close but gives more interesting perspective.
+This option requires the photographer to get really close but gives a more interesting perspective.
 We personally use 35mm + 85mm which is better suited to our needs.

 If you have enough money, we would recommend buying all 4 lenses, 24mm, 35mm, 50mm, 85mm.
 It will pay off, especially if you are not going to buy any zooms.
-In such case, we would like to recommend you to consider adding another lens to your arsenal something longer, which will produce beautiful photos during the photo session, like the 105mm f2.8VR macro (it is absolutely fine to use it for portraits) or the old famous 135mm f2.0 (a killer lens, which is quite rare to find).
-There is also Nikkor 180mm f.2.8 another older lens, build like a tank, which produces absolutely lovely images, but have very limited usage.
+In such case, we would like to recommend you consider adding another lens to your arsenal something longer, which will produce beautiful photos during the photo session, like the 105mm f2.8VR macro (it is absolutely fine to use it for portraits) or the old famous 135mm f2.0 (a killer lens, which is quite rare to find).
+There is also Nikkor 180mm f.2.8 another older lens, build like a tank, which produces absolutely lovely images, but has very limited usage.

-If you are a zoom lover there many you may consider, but 4 are especially useful in wedding photography.
+If you are a zoom lover there are many you may consider, but 4 are especially useful in wedding photography.

 - 24-70 f2.8 with or without VR or its budget alternative (still really good and versatile) 24-120 f4.0 ? an absolute workhorse.
 You can, if you choose to, photograph the whole wedding with it.